allamaprabhuani/akantu2/joss/paper.md

 ---

 # Summary
-Complex, nonlinear and transient phenomena are at the heart of modern research in mechanics of materials.
+Complex, nonlinear, and transient phenomena are at the heart of modern research in mechanics of materials.
 For example, the buildup and release of elastic energy at geological fault is what causes earthquakes, and the intricate details of the slip zone, the propagation of slip fronts and waves radiated through the